dotnet/csharplang/proposals/extensions.md

     those will be considered first.
   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types or methods, those will be considered second.

-TODO4(instance) need to merge extension members and extension methods
   - First, try extension types:
     - Check which extension types in the current scope are compatible with the given underlying type `Type` and collect resulting compatible substituted extension types.